danielsaidi/VandelayQr/README.md

 ## Example Project

-Vandelay comes with an example project that lets you import todo lists (strings) and photos (data) by scanning a QR code.

 Before you can run the example app, you have to install `Carthage` and run `carthage update --platform iOS`.
 This will setup all dependencies